Things to do in Argyll and Bute

 Wildlife such as golden eagles, otters, dolphins and even whales can be spotted in and around the island.

-The wild scenery of Mull was the background of Robert Louis Stevenson's novel 'Kidnapped'.Craignure is an attracrive town with a pier.
-Just south of Craignure is Duart Castle - the family home of the Clan Maclean.
+The wild scenery of Mull was the background of Robert Louis Stevenson's novel 'Kidnapped'.Craignure is an attractive town with a pier.
+Duart Castle - the family home of the Clan Maclean.

 Iona and other Islands